portilho13/dex-frontend/README.md

 Open `http://localhost:5173`.
 Requires the backend running on port 8080.

-## Building for Production
+## Building

 ```bash
 npm run build
 ```

-Output goes to `dist/`.
+Output in `dist/`.
 Serve with Nginx or any static file server.